waywardgeek/cardstream/README.md

 ## Operating the system

-### Checkpoint security

-You want a shuffled 52 card deck if anyone is going to look at your possessions.
-So, just take a shuffled deck with you, and leave an identically shuffled deck with the person you need to send secret messages.

-This encodes 2 26-card decks.
-Just separate the cards into two piles, one with clubs and diamonds, and the other with spades and hearts.
-If one deck is accidentally scrambled, the other can still be used.

-Be careful not to reverse the card order when separating them.

 ### Do everything the same way on both sides

 Agree on how to put down the cards.
 I put the cards face-down in my hand, and